Install

 Examples & notebooks

 Every example is a single self-contained file runnable after git clone, writes a standard local report, and runs fully offline by default; most support --list-only for a zero-cost wiring check before you spend any tokens.
-Pass --upload to also push the finished run to the Governance & release gate → dashboard and get a release-gate decision back.
+Pass --upload to also push the finished run to the Release gate & upload → dashboard and get a release-gate decision back.

 End-to-end notebooks (quickstart, compliance, proxy-LLM harness) in notebooks/.
 See examples/README.md for the full per-example argument reference, and the complete set in examples/.